 - additional ingredients such as bleach

 First up, let’s talk about the biggest problem: pH.
 Milk of Magnesia has a pH of somewhere around 10.
-That’s up there with soap and baking soda, and we know how I feel about those in skin care.
+That’s up there with soap and baking soda, and you know how I feel about those in skin care (not good).
 Our skin sits at a cosy mildly acidic pH (around 5, if you’re curious).
 Far more alkaline things (and super acidic things, for that matter) mess with your skin barrier and increase the risk of acne and other infections taking hold.
 The natural flora of our skin are designed to live in harmony at their current acidity.
 When this is tampered with, all sorts of things go awry.
 Most of all, you can actually start to cause real issues with dermatitis and burns.
 I’ve already written a whole post dedicated to explaining why our skin needs to stay at the exact pH it’s meant to be.

 As I mentioned, Milk of Magnesia is made of a liquid suspension of what is essentially salt.
 Like any other salt, that means it’s going to be very drying.
 You use salts to dry up slugs and de-ice roads.
 They don’t have any place in a routine that’s focused on hydration like yours should be.